mevdschee/php-crud-api/README.md

   - Authentication or authorization is not included
   - Validation on API input is not included
+  - Transactions over multiple tables are not supported

 ## TODO

   - Add column permission system
   - Add created_at and modified_at support
-  - Add basic authentication support
   - Add user_id and group_id support (multi-tenant)
   - Add created_by and modified_by support